vncoelho/vncoelho.github.io/README.md

 I have been effectively working and researching on solving combinatorial optimization problems for real-world applications, spreading this knowledge and software to small, medium and large size global companies (such as INDITEX).

 Check my [LATTES - CV](http://lattes.cnpq.br/8931047228585695), usually it is the one that is most updated, with current projects and conference papers.
-However, most parts are in Portuguese :) Which, is, by the way, a beautiful language (such as the others ones :D)...
+While most parts are in Portuguese :) I believe you gonna have an interesting journey throughout my mother language, which, is, by the way, a beautiful language (such as the others ones).

-Check my open working projects and open data at [github](https://github.com/vncoelho) for joining our team, as a contributor, partner and friend.

 ##### EDUCATION